 Setting fields to sync between Asana and Excel

-In the above set of field mappings, any changes in the synced Asana task will appear in Excel, but Excel users are a bit more restricted.
-Although they can edit any fields they wish, only changes to the description or task title will appear in the synced Asana task.
+Any changes in the synced Asana task will appear in Excel, but Excel users are a bit more restricted.
+Changes to the Excel description or task title will update the synced Asana task, but no other changes will affect the original task.

 Click Confirm when you’re satisfied with your field mappings to proceed.